-A regular employee shall be granted necessary time with pay to take their spouse to a hospital, return them home from hospital, or attend the birth of the child.
+A regular employee shall be granted necessary time with pay to take their spouse or common-law partner to a hospital, return them home from hospital, or attend the birth of the child.
 Such leave shall not exceed one (1) day and may be taken in two (2) half days.

-K) Parental Leave
+K) Family Responsibility Leave